CNN: Staff

 On July 27, 2012, CNN president Jim Walton announced he was resigning after 30 years at the network.
 Walton remained with CNN until the end of that year.
 In January 2013, former NBCUniversal President Jeff Zucker replaced Walton.

 On January 29, 2013, longtime political analysts James Carville and Mary Matalin, and fellow political contributor Erick Erickson were let go by CNN.

 In February 2022, Zucker was asked to resign by Jason Kilar, the chief executive of CNN's owner WarnerMedia, after Zucker's relationship with one of his lieutenants was discovered during the investigation into former CNN primetime host Chris Cuomo's efforts to control potentially damaging reporting regarding his brother Andrew Cuomo, governor of New York.
 Kilar announced that the interim co-heads would be executive vice presidents Michael Bass, Amy Entelis, and Ken Jautz.
-On February 26, 2022, it was announced that Chris Licht—known for his work at MSNBC and CBS—would be the next president of CNN; he was planned to be instated after the spin off and merger of WarnerMedia into Discovery Inc. Licht started his tenure in May 2022.
+On February 26, 2022, it was announced that Chris Licht—known for his work at MSNBC and CBS—would be the next president of CNN; he was planned to be instated after the spin off and merger of WarnerMedia into Discovery Inc. Licht started his tenure in May 2022, and his tenure ended in June 2023.
+He expressed an intention to have more Republicans on the air and to cut down on opinion-related content.

+A trio of EVPs, Entelis, Virginia Moseley and Eric Sherling, formed an interim management group, until October 2023, when Mark Thompson, formerly of The New York Times, became CEO.
+In one of his first major moves, he kept the executive team under Chris Licht—the "Quad", composed of David Leavy, COO, and three EVPs (Moseley for editorial, Entelis for talent, and Sherling for programming)— all in place, and expanded their responsibilities.
+Moseley became the network's first executive editor and would have both national and international news.
+Adding their ranks, Thompson made Alex MacCallum, who worked with Thompson at The New York Times, executive vice president of digital products.
+In highlighting these moves, Thompson emphasized existing staff would need to get used to change.

+In July 2024, CNN announced that it was cutting one hundred jobs, or about 3% of its total workforce.
+The company also announced that it was consolidating three newsrooms into one, namely, its US news gathering, international news gathering and digital news gathering operations.
+CNN's global workforce, in July 2024, included roughly 3,500 people.